 Location: 47.7570025,-120.5294841 Summit Elevation: 5,814′ Lookout Type: 14’x14′ L-4 cab Site Established: 1914 Current Structure Built: 1933 Date Visited: 9/21/17

-Sugarloaf Peak is one of the earliest established fire lookouts in Washington State and is perched on top of spectacular basalt columns.
-It’s also one of the few lookouts that is staffed by a seasonal fire lookout, so if you head up in the summer, you can likely meet the lookout and get all kinds of great stories!
+Sugarloaf Peak is one of the earliest established and longest continually used fire lookouts in Washington State.
+It’s dramatically perched on top of spectacular basalt columns and if you head up in summer, you can likely visit the lookout on staff to hear all kinds of stories!

 Photos from 2017 visit.

 Sugarloaf Peak was one of the earliest fire lookout points to be established on the Wenatchee National Forest.
 In 1914, it consisted of a camp with fire finding instruments mounted atop basalt pillars at the summit.
 A primitive road and sheep herder trail led to the camp from Leavenworth and maps from 1922 show a more developed horse trail system with corrals.

 In 1924, a more permanent D-6 cupola style lookout was constructed on the summit, requiring blasting to remove some of the basalt pinnacles to make a foundation.
 Materials were transported by pack horses and required a 4 mile climb of 3,000′.
 In the 1920s, Gladys West was a lookout at Sugarloaf, having served at several other Wenatchee National Forest lookouts in the early 1920s.

 The Civilian Conservation Corp extended roads and added a wood frame garage in close proximity to the lookout.
 In 1948, the old 1920s D-6 cupola was removed and an L-4 cab was moved to Sugarloaf from Lion Rock, near Liberty in Kittitas County.
 The Forest Service commonly moved lookouts during this time by cutting them apart, them moving and reassembling them.